guildai/guildai/guild/tests/merge-impl.md

 The run file `dep-1` is modified by the operation.

-    >> project_run("guild cat -p dep-1")
+    >>> project_run("guild cat -p dep-1")
     generated!
     <exit 0>

-    >> cat(path(project_dir, "dep-1"))
+    >>> cat(path(project_dir, "dep-1"))
     <empty>

-When we merge such a run, Guild gives preference to non-source code gfiles.
-This is a controversial decision as the user may either prefer to copy the source code or to be notified of this case with a warning or error that requires an option to disable the check.
+When we merge such a run, Guild gives preference to non-source code files.
+Note the user may either prefer to copy the source code or to be notified of this case with a warning or error that requires an option to disable the check.

 At this time, however, Guild prefers non-source files when merging for the following reasons: